How to contact us

 Medication

 Take your medication as prescribed, missed doses can lead to seizure breakthrough.
-If you are having difficulties remembering your medications, consider downloading the MEDISAFE app (free) which can provide reminders.
+If you are having difficulties in remembering your medications, consider downloading the MEDISAFE app (free) which can provide reminders.
 If you are still having difficulties, please speak with your pharmacist who can refer you to the Norfolk Medicines Support Service if they are not able to help.

-If your medication is prescribed to be taken twice daily there should be a twelve-hour gap between doses and if it is prescribed three times daily it there should be a six hour gap between doses.
+If your medication is prescribed to be taken twice daily there should be a twelve-hour gap between doses and if it is prescribed three times daily, it there should be a six-hour gap between doses.
 Any alterations to this should be discussed with your neurologist or epilepsy nurse.

-When you collect your medication, if it looks different the pharmacy may have changed the brand.
+If when you collect your medications it looks different the pharmacy may have changed your brand.
 Many people with epilepsy have no problems when switching between different versions of their medicine.
-But for some people, this could cause them to have an increase in seizures or have a breakthrough seizure after being seizure-free.
-The Medicines and Healthcare products Regulatory Agency (MHRA) has published guidance that puts epilepsy medicines into 3 categories, based on the risk that switching between brands could lead to seizures or side effects.
-Please refer to this guidance for specific epilepsy medications.
+But for some people, switching between different versions of their medicine could cause them to have an increase in seizures, or have a breakthrough seizure after being seizure free.
+The Medicines and Healthcare products Regulatory Agency (MHRA) has published guidance that puts epilepsy medicines into 3 categories, based on the risk that switching between brands could lead to seizures or side-effects.

 Feeling unwell/high temperature